OfficeDev/office-js-docs-pr/docs/includes/sso-yeoman-project-structure.md

 ### Authentication

-The following files facilitate the SSO process and obtain the data from Microsoft Graph that's written to the Office document.
+The following files facilitate the SSO process and write data to the Office document.

 - The **./src/helpers/documentHelper.js** file uses the Office JavaScript library to add the data from Microsoft Graph to the Office document.
 - The **./src/helpers/fallbackauthdialog.html** file is the UI-less page that loads the fallback authentication method's JavaScript.